 To set up a saved search, you usually create and perform the search you'd like to save.
 Then look for a link or button for "Saved Searches"; if one is not available, look under headings such as "My Profile", "My Account" or "My Settings".
 In some databases, saved searches are called "Alerts".
 To receive an email alert you will have to register for a personal account with the database - registration is free.

 Instructions for specific databases:

 Alerts are used mostly by journals to send you an email notification when a new issue has been released.
 The email will usually replicate the table of contents with a link to each item within in the issue but could be just a simple link to the issue as a whole.
-Results from email alerts should be used while on-campus as the full-text links in the email will not work from off-campus; to access the full text of articles/journal alerts from off-camus, use the Libraries' Library One Search and/or Journal Title Lookup.
+Results from email alerts should be used while on-campus as the full-text links in the email will not work from off-campus; to access the full text of articles/journal alerts from off-camus, use the Libraries' Journal Title Lookup.

 How to Set up a Journal Alert